duleorlovic/blog/_posts/2015-11-07-ruby-books.markdown

   f(*a) # is the same as f(1, 2)
   ~~~

-  Notee that assigning variables by unpacking the array
+  Note that assigning variables by unpacking the array

   ~~~
   a = [1, 2, 3]